-I am, with some of my interests, simply a dabbler, and I'm perfectly fine with that.
+With some of my interests, I'm simply a dabbler, and I'm perfectly fine with that.
 I don't need to get better at these things like I hope to do with my gardening and photography — two hobbies I'm dedicated to more seriously.

 The writer behind the Brooklyn Bread blog has also found herself enjoying a laissez-faire attitude toward some hobbies:

 My dabbling, I have come to realize, is responsible for a great deal of the 'discretionary joy' in my life.
 I'm not talking about abandoned hobbies and unfinished projects, though I have certainly had my share of those.